Continuing PowerShell Scripts After Reboot - How to do it?

 Using Task Scheduler for Local Computers

-This method sets up a task that starts after a restart, so you don't have to manually restart your script.
+In our case, we want to set up a task that runs a PowerShell script after a system restart so you don’t have to restart the script manually.

 Example 1: Run a Script Block After Reboot